ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/data_sharing.md

 #Sets group to have r and x permissions ==> 5
 #Sets others to r ==> 4
 ```
-Sample output of before and after of changing permissions:
+Sample output of before and after from changing permissions:
 <details>
 <summary> Sample output </summary>